 The Law Society is not currently accepting applications for committee membership.
-The next application round will be held in October 2022, when expressions of interest will be accepted from members interested in joining committees for a two-year term of appointment.
+Application rounds for special interest committees are held biennially in October and notified in our member newsletter Hearsay.
+During an application round, expressions of interest are accepted from members interested in joining committees for a two-year term of appointment.

 - Joining a Special Interest Committee — not currently taking applications.